 Today, the Foundation is led by Irving and Joyce’s children - Dorian, Katja and Lloyd Goldman - who have grounded the Foundation’s work in the values they share with their parents.
 They believe that the Foundation and its grantees will serve as a lasting legacy for their family, and as a testament to the qualities their parents valued most - strength of character, courage, integrity, an independent and entrepreneurial spirit, and a deep commitment to giving others a chance in life.

-Since its inception, the Joyce and Irving Goldman Family Foundation has made more than 1,500 grants to over 250 organizations, totaling more than $115 million.
+Since its inception, the Joyce and Irving Goldman Family Foundation has made more than 1,600 grants to over 300 organizations, totaling nearly $125 million.